-Wai-O-Tapu is one of, if not the, most popular geothermal tourist hot spots in New Zealand, but with a price tag of $36 per person, is Wai-O-Tapu worth it?
+Wai-O-Tapu is one of, if not the, most popular geothermal tourist hot spots in New Zealand, but with a price tag of $45 per adult, is Wai-O-Tapu worth it?
 Especially when you can see (and smell) the geothermal activity for free or for considerably cheaper all throughout Rotorua.

 We’re not usually fans of big touristy activities but we love anything to do with nature and when you’re in an area that’s as unique as Rotorua, it was hard to resist.
 So we bit the bullet, held our breaths and spent the day at Wai-O-Tapu; New Zealand’s Geothermal Wonderland.